Ollebo/Yuneec-camera/README.md

 Api server that lisses on CGI calls from the controller.
 The Api server can then triggers command.
 Phots and videos are saved from the rtsp stream.

+## Install
+In the setup folder here are script to install all package and tools needed to test and start the project.

 ### Support for multi camera